dasmarie/linguistic-gender-classification/README.md

 - **evaluation**: evaluation-and-analysis.ipynb contains code that evaluates the performance of all systems and conducts and error analysis; dataset-prep.ipynb creates the dataset
 - **the_systems**: this folder contains separate notebooks to train each classifier and one notebook (try-classifiers.ipynb) with which the rule-based, feature-based, and BERT-based classifiers can be used on any text passage or sentence.

+- Each of the subfolders contains a folder named **modules** which contains explicit_cues.py to build and run the classifiers and evaluate.py for anything to do with evaluating them.
+They also contain a utils-folder, which is used for lexical gender detection and created/written by Bartl et al. (2022) (not me).

 **data** contains all data used to train and evaluate the classifiers.

 It contains all separate preprocessed datasets, the original datasets that were needed for the dataset creation, and the full combined datasets. data_that_helps contains data/key words/lexicons used for the dataset creation while winomt_ambiguous_only.tsv contains a test set for nouns with ambiguous linguistic gender in sentences with gendered pronouns.

+The original datasets used to create the training/evaluation dataset used here, consists of datasets from Pranav et al. (2025), Piergentili et al. (2024), and Jourdan et al. (2025).
+I only uploaded them here for an easier grading process (I did not create them; will take them down after the grading is done).

 **models** contains the feature-based classifier.
 It is also where the BERT classifier should be saved after training or downloading it.